10-3-pursuit/project-budget-app-reboot/README.md

 When you submit your pull request, _make sure to include a description of any stretch goals you implemented._ You may choose from the list below or come up with features or tasks that are more relevant to your specific implementation of the project.

+- use [axios](https://www.npmjs.com/package/axios) instead of fetch to make calls to the backend
 - Make `categories` a `select` HTML element on the new/edit forms to allow the user to choose from a pull-down menu from the available categories, and allow for the addition of new categories to the options menu.
 - Display the bank account total in the nav bar (or similar component that is visible on all views), instead of just on the index page.
 - Add helpful errors to users when they try to create or edit items with invalid data